-The best hammocks you can buy
+The best hammocks for going lightweight

-Alpkit Mora Single Sleeper Hammock
+Hummingbird Single Hammock

-Excellent value, whether you’re new to hammock camping or building on skills for longer trips
+One of the best hammocks for value, whether you’re new to hammock camping or building on skills for longer trips

 RRP: £40 (UK) | Weight: 515g/18oz | Size: 300 x 145cms/118 x 57ins | Suspension System: Quick adjust, ladder loop, tree straps with carabiners | Fabric: 20D Nylon skin, 1000D polyester webbing straps | Accessories included: Storage bag | Accessories available: Bug net, tarp, under quilt | Colors: Kelp

-Simple is good, and this single-skin hammock does all that’s needed for nights out in wooded country without adding complications.
+The best hammocks are simple.
+Simple is good, and this single-skin option does all that’s needed for nights out in wooded country without adding complications.
 The easily adjustable suspension system adds a few ounces over ropes and knots, but it is well worth it for the speed and accuracy in hanging the Alpkit Mora; it took me under four minutes to have the hammock correctly centered and hanging at the right height.
 Like all single-skin hammocks, arranging a sleeping mat correctly under one takes some practice, but the dimensions of the skin are generous enough to allow for the correct diagonal sleeping position and no sense of claustrophobia.
 The ‘kelp’ color is what’s needed for bushcraft and low-impact, stealth camping.

 Innovative design re-thinks the traditional hammock to create a suspended lie-flat platform that transforms into a fully supported chair